Blog

 • Khan Academy = an online source of practice exercises, instructional videos, and personalized learning.

-• Literacy = the ability to read, write, and demonstrate proficiency at math, technology skills, problem solving, and decision-making.
+• Literacy = not just limited to the ability to read, literacy encompasses comprehension, the ability to read, write, and demonstrate proficiency for math, technology skills, problem solving, and decision-making.

 • National Literacy Act = signed in 1997, declares education a civil right, regardless of age.